ebzzry/ebzzry.github.io/src/en/human.md

 clearly understand what we are saying does not mean that the other side of the communication understands it as well as we do.
 Were we able to sufficiently provide enough background and context to the communicate?
 Were we able to accurately transfer our mental image of the ideas to the listener?
-Is he able to construct my thought processes as accurately as I want it to be?
+Are they able to construct my thought processes as accurately as I want it to be?
 If just one of those questions is answered by a no, then we need to reassess how are we communicating.